TeohYx/QL-RentalScrapper/README.md

 python main.py
 ```

+That means when "python main.py" is given, the script will run as followed:
+1. Site = "propertyguru" --> This runs the "propertyguru" codes
+2. Config = "config.ini" --> This follows the setting on config.ini file
+3. Market = "COMMERCIAL" --> This make the link finds only commercial listing
+4. Analysis = "no" --> This tells the script to not generate the analysis sheets
+5. Option = 1 --> This tells the script to input search using 2nd column of the given search location file.

 Note: The website to scrap can be chosen, so far the script supported 3 website, which are -
 1. PropertyGuru - "propertyguru"
 2. EdgeProp - "edgeprop"